truenas/documentation/content/CORE/Solutions/Integrations/Nextcloud.md

 TrueNAS organizes plugins into two **Collections**:

 * [iXsystems](https://www.ixsystems.com/) maintained plugins
-* Open Source plugins created and maintained by TrueNAS users.
+* Open source plugins created and maintained by TrueNAS users.

 By default, TrueNAS shows the iXsystems-supported plugins.
 To see the community plugins, open **Browse a Collection** and select **Community**.